ForcesDiagram

 Newton's Third Law Pairs

 This diagram covers Newton's Third Law Pairs within Newton's Laws of Motion for GCSE Physics.
-Revise Newton's Laws of Motion in Forces for GCSE Physics with 13 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Newton's Laws of Motion in Forces for GCSE Physics with 24 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 7 of 15 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position